AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 https://www.digitalocean.com/community/conceptual-articles/free-vs-open-source-software
  -->

 So anyway, in the summer of 2021, I had a research internship at Université Paris Sorbonne Nord.
 I had my own research agenda, and my supervisor was super cool about it.
-My research project was about searching for more sample-efficient self-supervised learning techniques.
+My research project was about searching for more sample-efficient self-supervised learning techniques (SSL).
 I was working with images, but the method should be modality-agnostic.

 The only downside, stemming from my not wanting to work on some existing, grant-covered project, was that I had no access to the necessary hardware.